sunyue93/ads-instititute.github.io/_posts/2018-11-01-francis-bach-talk.md

 layout:     post
 title:      Talk Announcement
 date:       2018-11-01 00:00:00
-summary:    Upcoming talk at UW by Prof. Francis Bach
+summary:    Upcoming talk at UW by Prof. Francis Bach.
+Francis Bach will be visiting the week of Nov.
+5, 2018, as part of the ADSI Distinguished Visiting Faculty Program.
 author:
 image:      images/francis_bach.jpg
 image_url: